syple/generator-ramlang/README.md

     Angular application module name: customer
     Chosen RAML file:  some.raml

-    Reading RAML file.✔
+    Reading RAML file ✔

+After reading the file you will be prompted to select the media type extension to use when generating resources.
+RAMLang will only resolve the media type extension if the RAML file uses the reserved uri parameter '{mediaTypeExtension}'.

+    [?]
+Select which media type extension to use: (Use arrow keys) ❯ json
+      xml

-When read, you can choose to generate all of the resources or be able to select the resources to generate.
+Now you can choose to generate all of the resources or be able to select the resources to generate.

     [?]
 Would you like to generate all resources: (Y/n)